 All SNL undergraduate students assume responsibility to know and meet both the general and particular regulations, procedures, policies and deadlines set forth in these materials.
-In addition, all SNL undergraduate students are expected to adhere to the Student Code of Responsibility (available in the DePaul University Undergraduate Student Handbook) and the Code of SNL Student Rights and Responsibilities, to follow the policies, procedures and regulations of the University.
+In addition, all SNL undergraduate students are expected to adhere to the Student Code of Responsibility (available in the DePaul University Undergraduate Student Handbook) to follow the policies, procedures and regulations of the University.
 Failure to do so may be grounds for dismissal from the applicable degree program.

 Additional program information and regulations applicable to specific programs can be found on the SNL website.

 courses at SNL, students may enroll for a maximum of two competencies.
 However,